Aliases for AMFR Gene

 Previous GeneCards Identifiers for AMFR Gene

 This locus encodes a glycosylated transmembrane receptor.
 Its ligand, autocrine motility factor, is a tumor motility-stimulating protein secreted by tumor cells.
 The encoded receptor is also a member of the E3 ubiquitin ligase family of proteins.
 It catalyzes ubiquitination and endoplasmic reticulum-associated degradation of specific proteins. [provided by RefSeq, Feb 2012]

 GeneCards Summary for AMFR Gene

 AMFR (Autocrine Motility Factor Receptor, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Diseases associated with AMFR include colorectal cancer.
-Among its related pathways are Regulation of Cholesterol Biosynthesis by SREBP (SREBF) and Protein Stability.
-GO annotations related to this gene include ubiquitin-protein transferase activity and receptor activity.
+Diseases associated with AMFR include bladder cancer, somatic.
+Among its related pathways are Regulation of cholesterol biosynthesis by SREBP (SREBF) and Protein processing in endoplasmic reticulum.
+GO annotations related to this gene include ligase activity and receptor activity.
 An important paralog of this gene is RNF145.

 UniProtKB/Swiss-Prot for AMFR Gene